Team Building Essentials – Eight Steps to Collaborative Partnering

-Creating an effective atmosphere is a very important step in the conflict resolution process for collaborative partnering.
-It is more likely for mutual agreements be reached when the atmosphere is given careful consideration.
+Pre-construction partnering sessions start with creating an effective atmosphere and is a critical step in the conflict resolution process.
+It is more likely for mutual agreements to be reached when the atmosphere and ground rules are given careful consideration.

 Remember these ideas for team building, collaborative partnering:

 - Personal preparation — ready yourself in positive ways to approach issues honestly and openly.

 - Timing — choosing a time that is best for all parties involved.
 A time in which no one is feeling pressed to move on or pressured in other ways.

 - Location — where you meet is as important as when you meet.
 It is best to pick a place where all parties can feel comfortable and at ease.